Your Complete Guide to Cheek Piercings (Pros, Cons)

 It’s normal to experience pain and swelling in the first week after getting your piercing done.
 However, if you notice any bleeding, oozing of yellowish pus or the area getting increasingly red or swollen after some day, see a doctor immediately since these can signify an infection.

-A cheek piercing is a complicated procedure which can cost anywhere from $30 – $100 and depends on the location.
+A cheek piercing is a complicated procedure that can cost anywhere from $30 – $100 and depends on the location.
 It can be a dangerous piercing to go for so make sure to find a piercer with skill, expertise and tons of experience.
 A piercer without sufficient experience could damage your parotid duct which is no small matter and would mean a lifelong challenge for you.
 Therefore, be vigilant, research and choose your piercer carefully.

 Cheek Piercing Pros and Cons